GluuFederation/oxd-ruby/README.md

 # Oxd Ruby
 [![Gem Version](https://badge.fury.io/rb/oxd-ruby.png)](https://badge.fury.io/rb/oxd-ruby)

-Ruby Client Library for the [Gluu oxD Server RP - v2.4.4](https://www.gluu.org/docs-oxd/).
+Ruby Client Library for the [Gluu oxD Server RP - v2.4.4 to v3.0.1](https://www.gluu.org/docs-oxd/).

 **oxdruby** is a thin wrapper around the communication protocol of oxD server.
 This can be used to access the OpenID connect & UMA Authorization end points of the Gluu Server via the oxD RP.
 This library provides the function calls required by a website to access user information from a OpenID Connect Provider (OP) by using the OxD as the Relying Party (RP).